TCMG476Group2/Aggie-The-Border-Collie/README.md

 ### [Home](README.md) * [About Me](Aboutme.md) * [Tricks](Tricks.md)
 # Home
 Howdy, and welcome to Aggie The Border Collie's Fan Page!
-Your home for all things Aggie, and Border Collie related!
+Your home for all things Aggie The Border Collie related.
 <https://www.instagram.com/aggiethebordercollie/>

 Monday            | Friday